laboon/ebook/text/40_unit_testing.md

 ## Assertions

 Remember that assertions are checking the expected behavior against the observed behavior of the execution steps.
-Specifically, we are using the assertion assertEquals, which checks that the value in result should equal `true`.
-If it does, the test passes and we can say that under these circumstances, the .equals() methods works correctly.
+Specifically, we are using the assertion `assertEquals`, which checks that the value in result should equal `true`.
+If it does, the test passes and we can say that under these circumstances, the `.equals()` methods works correctly.
 If it does not, then the test fails.

 There are a variety of assertions one can use.
 Some can be interchanged; for example, instead of asserting that `result` should be equal to `true`, we could instead of directly asserted that result should be true.
 In Java: